-16.33 Products that have been involved in an unusual event during packaging should be reintroduced into the process only after special inspection, investigation and approval by authorized personnel.
-A detailed record should be kept of this operation.

-16.34 Any significant or unusual discrepancy observed during reconciliation of the amount of bulk product and printed packaging materials and the number of units produced should be investigated, satisfactorily accounted for, and recorded before release.

-16.35 Upon completion of a packaging operation, any unused batch-coded packaging materials should be destroyed and the destruction recorded.
-A documented procedure requiring checks to be performed before returning unused materials should be followed if uncoded printed materials are returned to stock.
+- 16.33 Products that have been involved in an unusual event during packaging should be reintroduced into the process only after special inspection, investigation and approval by authorized personnel.
+A detailed record should be kept of this operation. - 16.34 Any significant or unusual discrepancy observed during reconciliation of the amount of bulk product and printed packaging materials and the number of units produced should be investigated, satisfactorily accounted for, and recorded before release. - 16.35 Upon completion of a packaging operation, any unused batch-coded packaging materials should be destroyed and the destruction recorded.
+A documented procedure requiring checks to be performed before returning unused materials should be followed if uncoded printed materials are returned to stock. - 16.36 Production records should be reviewed as part of the approval process of batch release before transfer to the authorized person.
+Any divergence or failure of a batch to meet production specifications should be thoroughly investigated.
+The investigation should, if necessary, extend to other batches of the same product and other products that may have been associated with the specific failure or discrepancy.
+A written record of the investigation should be made and should include the conclusion and follow-up action.